krullmizter/dog-breed-id-fastai/README.md

     * PyTorch CUDA (11.7)
 * Fast.ai (2.7.12)

-If you wish to use exactly my conda dependencies, and python packages then download and use the `environment.yml` and `requirements.txt` respectivly.
+If you wish to use exactly my dependencies, and Python packages then download and use the `environment.yml` and `requirements.txt` respectivly from this projects [GitHub](https://github.com/krullmizter/dog-breed-identification-fastai).

-If your conda installation can't find a certain package to download, then a tip is to use the dependency name, and `-c` flag to specify from what channel you want to download the dependencies from like to code snippet below:
+If your conda installation can't find a certain package to download, then a tip is to use the dependency name, and the `-c` flag to specify from what channel you wish to download the dependency from:

 `conda install fastai pytorch pytorch-cuda -c fastai -c pytorch -c nvidia`